Shrey-Viradiya/LineCoding/README.md

-# DC_project
+# Line Coding

-This is a simple implementation and visualization of Different Line Coding Scheme Visually.
+This is a simple implementation and visualization of Different Line Coding Scheme.

 ## Instruction